Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

-Another observation from the definition of Waldhausen quasicategory is that $\tau_1(co\calc)$ is naturally a subcategory of $\tau_1\calc$ by 1-fullness and \ref{def:Waldhausen_quasicat:(iii)}.
-Namely, recall that a subquasicategory $\calr$ of a quasicategory $X$ is {\it homotopy replete} if for every commutative square in $X$ with vertical maps weak equivalences
+An important consequence of the Waldhausen quasicategory axioms is that $co\calc$ is homotopy replete.
+Recall that a sub quasicategory $\calr$ of a quasicategory $X$ is {\it homotopy replete} if for every commutative square in $X$ with vertical morphisms equivalences